invictus-anic3tus/v4/JOURNAL.md

 wow! got a bunch more done today. i connected the two plates via hex standoffs so that they're easy to assemble, sturdy, and not complicated.
 I colored the components to make them more distinguishable and to make the thing look better.
 This thing is looking about done!

 <img width="708" alt="image" src="https://github.com/user-attachments/assets/5a070070-9145-4116-8797-34c00158d2c5" />

 2 hrs

+### day twenty one - july 5
+yesterday was the 4th of july (AMERICA DAY!), so i didn't do any work.
+I got a few responses concerning my design, and I was told that the "wings" which hold the motors were likely to bend and make flying difficult.
+I started to work on it some, thickening them up.
+I'm just glad I learned this _before_ assembling!

+2 hrs

+### day twenty two - july 6
+today i pretty much finished the drone body!
+It's looking really smooth, and the arms are definitely much more sturdy. it looks quite clean, even though it's super bloated (lay off the doritos!) it was a bit complicated getting the geometry to work, but it's way worth it.

+Will send pics tmrw.

+2 hrs